ropensci/rmangal/README.md

 ## Acknowledgment

 We are grateful to [Noam Ross](https://github.com/noamross) for acting as an editor during the review process.
 We also thank [Anna Willoughby](https://github.com/arw36) and [Thomas Lin Petersen](https://github.com/thomasp85) for reviewing the package.
-Their comments strongly contributed to improve the quality of `rmangal`.
+Their comments strongly contributed to improving the quality of `rmangal`.

 ## Code of conduct